-How to Pick the Best Makeup Primer for You and Apply it Like a ProFebruary 05, 2020
+How to Pick the Best Makeup Primer for You and Apply It Like a ProSeptember 01, 2020

 Primers have come a long way in the past decade, moving from the makeup artist’s kit to your vanity, and they come in a mind-boggling array of formulas.
 Keep reading for everything you ever wanted to know about makeup primers, including which one is right for you and how to apply them for maximum benefits.

 What Primer Does and How to Pick the Right One